raystack/dagger/docs/reference/udfs.md

 #### Split
 * Contract:
-  * String[] Split(String inputString, String delimiter)
+  * **String[]** Split(String inputString, String delimiter)
 * Functionality:
   * Split input string based on input delimiter.
-The delimiter basically is a regex string, if you want to split by ".", you should use "\\." or it will give an empty array.
+The delimiter is a regex string, if you want to split by ".", you should use "\\." or it will give an empty array.
 * Example
 ```
 SELECT